nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

    * - :kconfig:option:`CONFIG_NRF700X_MAX_TX_TOKENS`
      - ``5``, ``10``, ``11``, ``12``
      - Maximum number of TX tokens.
-       These are distributed across all WMM access categories (including a pool for all).
+       These are distributed across all WMM® access categories (including a pool for all).
      - Performance tuning and Memory savings
      - This specifies the maximum number of TX tokens that can be used in the token bucket algorithm.
        More tokens imply more concurrent transmit opportunities for RPU but can lead to poor aggregation performance